 What will we do?

-When you are called in for your appointment we will review your medical history and assess your condition.
+In your initial appointment we will review your medical history and assess your condition.

-A complete foot and lower limb examination will be undertaken, checking your vascular status, nerves, soft tissue and bones of the feet as well as foot function and footwear.
+A complete foot and lower limb examination to check your vascular status, nerves, soft tissue and bones of the feet as well as foot function and footwear.

 We will then focus on the problem you have described, providing you with a diagnosis and if necessary refer you for further investigations, such as an ultrasound or X-ray, if there are any concerns.